Financial assessment

 Deferred payments

-If your care in a care home is being funded or partly funded by Adult Health and Care and you are concerned about having to sell your home to pay for your care, ask your social care practitioner or the Customer Financial Management Team about a Deferred Payment Agreement.
+If your care in a care home is being funded or partly funded by Adult Health and Care and you are concerned about having to sell your home to pay for your care, ask your social care practitioner or the Financial Assessments Residential Team about a Deferred Payment Agreement.

 How we work out what you need to pay